Control Access and Usage of Product Data Across the Enterprise

 Let’s look at key characteristics of Teamcenter DRM which helps you to address security challenges and eliminate the associated risks effectively at lower TCO.

-It protects in real time by enforcing data access policies to determine whether access should be granted upon request.
+It protects in real-time by enforcing data access policies to determine whether access should be granted upon request.
 It allows you to control access and usage on files, such as limiting access, printing, copying, or screen capture, and enforcing time-based rights.
-It is easy to use and accessible via rich clients, mobile apps, or web browsers and enable you to scale it globally.
+It is easy to use and accessible via rich clients, mobile apps, or web browsers and enables you to scale it globally.

 It protects automatically and seamlessly with the flexibility to automate the application of rights protection, includ¬ing encrypting and tagging files managed in Teamcenter based on a business context and process.
 In addition, it allows trusted users in Teamcenter to manually apply rights to files.
 Metadata such as attributes of a file or document in Teamcenter, or classification can also be used to facilitate the automated process and these attributes can also be embodied within the protected file to facilitate the rights management controls.

-It’s device independent, the rights protection on files is persistent and enables external collaboration use cases through mobile devices, tablets, laptop or desktops or uploading to the cloud.
+It’s device-independent, the protection of the rights on files is persistent and enables external collaboration use cases through mobile devices, tablets, laptops or desktops or uploading to the cloud.
 The Teamcenter DRM solution enables and embodies this with a zero-client install (Active Workspace) available to enable secure global collaboration.

 It alerts you in real-time by storing all the policy decisions and conditions in a central audit server.
 It provides you visibility into user’s activity through various dashboards and reports in near real-time.
 You can define your own rules to highlight suspicious behavior and issue an alert.
 This logging information can be exported into SIEM and other threat detection systems for further analysis.

-• Enables you to terminate data access automatically based on agreement time limits
+- Enables you to terminate data access automatically based on agreed time limits

 - Helps you to achieve compliance with global industry and regulatory requirements